Fair Assortment Planning: Details on the Ellipsoid Method

 On the other hand, if we have found no violated constraint, this means that our current solution $(\mathbf{z}, \rho)$ is (approximately) feasible and also improves the objective $\textsc{obj}$ obtained by the previous best feasible solution $(\mathbf{z}^\star, \rho^\star)$.
 If this happens, we then set the current solution to be our current best feasible solution, i.e., $(\mathbf{z}^\star, \rho^\star) \leftarrow (\mathbf{z}, \rho)$, and update the current optimal objective $\textsc{obj}$ to be the objective obtained by the current solution.
 Then, we start a new iteration by re-entering Step 2, and seeks to find a feasible solution that can further reduce our objective function.

 The Ellipsoid method for Problem \eqref{eq:problem:dual} terminates when the ellipsoid $E$ is sufficiently small, by selecting a sufficiently large $t_{\max}$.
 Recall that the ellipsoid $E$ always contains the intersection of the feasibility region of Problem \eqref{eq:problem:dual} and the half space $\{\mathbf{s} : \mathbf{d}^\top \mathbf{s} < \textsc{obj}\}$.
 Intuitively, when the ellipsoid gets reduced to a sufficiently small volume, it is unlikely that there exists a feasible solution that can further reduce our objective.
-It is shown, in \cite{bertsimas-LPbook}, that given a separation oracle, the Ellipsoid method is guaranteed to terminate in $t_{\max} = \mathcal{O}(n^{12}\log(n q_{\max}))$ iterations, where $q_{\max}$ is the the maximum \emph{adjusted} measurement of quality (see definition in Section \ref{sec:elipsoid}).
+It is shown, in \cite{bertsimas-LPbook}, that given a separation oracle, the Ellipsoid method is guaranteed to terminate in $t_{\max} = \mathcal{O}(n^{12}\log(n))$ iterations.
 When the Ellipsoid method terminates, it returns the following: (i) the collection $\mathcal{V}$ of sets that have violated the dual fairness constraint; (ii) the optimal solution $(\mathbf{z}^\star, \rho^\star)$ and (iii) the optimal objective $\textsc{obj}$.
 Note that this collection $\mathcal{V}$ would then play an important role in Step 2 of the fair Ellipsoid-based algorithm.
-As discussed in Section~\ref{sec:elipsoid}, we then use the collection $\mathcal{V}$ to reduce the number of variables to be considered in the primal problem \eqref{eq:problem:fair} to a polynomial size.
+As discussed in Section~\ref{sec:elipsoid}, we use the collection $\mathcal{V}$ to reduce the number of variables to be considered in the primal problem \eqref{eq:problem:fair} to a polynomial size.